📅 Updated June 2026🕒 10 min read✓ Medically Reviewed

 References

-Medical Disclaimer: This article documents structural complaint patterns reported in patient communities.
+Medical Disclaimer: This article documents structural complaint patterns and business model changes reported as of June 2026.
 It does not constitute a safety warning — Hims is a legitimate telehealth platform.
 Luma Health competes with Hims — readers should consider our competitive bias.
-Complaint patterns were identified from publicly available patient reviews as of June 2026.
 Clinical services at Luma Health are provided by Wasef Health, PC.
 Compounded medications prepared by VialsRX, TX Board #35264.